reorx/obsidian-daily-notes-opener/README.md

 - Q: Does this work with [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes)?

 	A: Yes, if *Daily Notes* in the **Periodic Notes** plugin is enabled, it will use settings from Periodic Notes, otherwise, it will use settings from the **Daily notes core plugin**.

+- Q: I cannot see the "Daily notes opener" section in Style Settings.

+	A: Please try disabling then enabling the Style Settings plugin.

 ## Credits